da895/Reminder/RTOS.md

+## Tips

+*  essential RTOS port specific information
+*  how to write FreeRTOS compatible interrupt service routines
+*  **Special note to ARM Cortex-M users**: ARM Cortex-M3, ARM Cortex-M4 and ARM Cortex-M4F ports need FreeRTOS handlers to be installed on the SysTick, PendSV and SVCCall interrupt vectors.
+*  The ARM Cortex-M port performs all task context switches in the **PendSV** interrupt

 ## [Running the RTOS on a ARM Cortex-M Core](https://www.freertos.org/RTOS-Cortex-M3-M4.html)

 ``` The information regarding interrupt nesting on this page applies when using a Cortex-M3, Cortex-M4, Cortex-M4F, Cortex-M7, and Cortex-M33.
 It does not apply to Cortex-M23, Cortex-M0 or Cortex-M0+ cores, which do not include a BASEPRI register. ```